CyberSec-Unlocked/AutoFirmXtractor/README.md

 # Description

- AutoFirmXtractor is a Firmware Data Extraction Tool that will automatically extract data from any firmware file.
+ AutoFirmXtractor is a firmware data extraction automation tool script, which can be used during static firmware vulnerability assessments.

 # Installation
 ```